GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

         sudo /opt/puppetlabs/bin/puppet agent --test

-5. Copy the external IP address of the puppet-agent instance (you can get this from the VM instances page in the GCP console) and paste it into your browser.
+5. Copy the external IP address of the puppet-agent instance (you can get this from the VM instances page in the Cloud Console) and paste it into your browser.
 You should see a web page with the message "This page is installed from Puppet Master".